 The tax consequences of farm diversification

-In our recent blog we looked at some of the ways farmers could diversify, such as property rental, tourism activities or contract or organic farming.
+In my recent blog I looked at some of the ways farmers could diversify, such as property rental, tourism activities, contract farming and organic farming.

-This blog will explain some of the possible tax implications of these common diversification methods.
+This blog will explain some of the possible tax implications of these common farm diversification methods.

 Income from rental properties is classed as an exempt supply for VAT purposes, which will make your business as a whole ‘partially exempt.’
 VAT incurred on expenses in relation to these rental properties can only be reclaimed if it’s below the de-minimis limit of £7,500 per year and is below 50% of the total input VAT.
 Therefore, when the property is in need of significant repairs, or a number of properties need substantial repairs at the same time, it may not be possible to reclaim all of the VAT.
 There can also be restrictions on recovering VAT on the conversion costs, or the project may be eligible for a reduced VAT rate.